 Pearlington in Hancock County, Mississippi — The American South (East South Central)

 Location.
-30° 18.734′ N, 89° 36.264′ W. Marker is in Pearlington, Mississippi, in Hancock County.
-Marker can be reached from Discovery Circle half a mile west of State Highway 607, on the right when traveling west.
+30° 19.69′ N, 89° 37.838′ W. Marker is in Pearlington, Mississippi, in Hancock County.
+Marker is on Napoleon Boat Launch Road, 0.7 miles west of Old Napoleon-Westonia Road, on the left when traveling west.
 Touch for map.
-Marker is at or near this postal address: 1 Discovery Circle, Pearlington MS 39572, United States of America.
+Marker is in this post office area: Pearlington MS 39572, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 4, 2017.
-This page originally submitted on September 4, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 98 times since then.
-Photos: 1, 2, 3. submitted on September 4, 2017.
+This page was last revised on May 5, 2022.
+It was originally submitted on May 5, 2022, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 173 times since then and 52 times this year.
+Photos: 1, 2. submitted on May 5, 2022, by Cajun Scrambler of Assumption, Louisiana.